Refactorings by Stakeholder Concerns

 (Hide Details )

-Bulk/batch uploads might be prepared by iterating through a data set and then sending API operation calls for each entry in the set.
-It might be easier to prepare a single technical request message (for instance, a JSON array) that contains several business-, domain-, or application-level requests instead of having to manage the state (running, succeeded, failed) of all individual requests on the client side.
+Bulk/batch uploads might be prepared by iterating through a data set and then calling API operations multiple times, once for each entry in the set.
+It might be easier for client developers to prepare a single technical request message (for instance, a JSON array) that contains several business-, domain-, or application-level requests (each represented as a JSON object).
+Such design frees the clients from having to manage the state (running, succeeded, failed) of all individual requests.

 - Encapsulate Context Representation